Last Updated on March 17, 2021 by Julia Wilson

 - Place litter trays and food bowls in an easily accessible area and if you live in a multi-level house, keep food and water bowls as well as a litter tray on each level.

-- Brush your cat’s coat regularly as grooming is often difficult for a cat with arthritis.
+- Brush the cat’s coat regularly as grooming is often difficult for a cat with arthritis.

 - Add ramps to high up spots your cat likes to frequent, such as window ledges and cat towers.